Jayan: Aftermath

 After Jayan's death, several films were released claiming to be his last film, including Kolilakkam.
 In all these films, Jayan's voice was dubbed by Alleppey Ashraf, a popular impressionist of the time.
-Many projects meant for him were recast, such as Thushaaram by I. V. Sasi, P. G. Vishwambaran's Sphodanam, and Sasi Kumar's Dhruvasangamam.
+Many projects meant for him were recast, such as Thushaaram by I. V. Sasi, P. G. Vishwambaran's Sphodanam, and J. Sasikumar's Dhruvasangamam.
 Numerous other projects were cancelled entirely.
 One stunt scene and two songs were already shot with Jayan for C. V. Rajendran's Garjanam, but after his death, it was recast with Rajinikanth, becoming his second film in Malayalam released in 1981.

 Imposter Movement

 Due to his popularity, random bit scenes were added to films that showed random gestures or shots of him walking by the side during fight scenes.
 Attempts were made to bring in impostors who tried to imitate his style and mannerisms, enabling several artists from the field of mimicry to show up on the big screen.
 But these experiments failed miserably, and proved especially ineffective in fight and stunt scenes.
 Then, directors and producers started a search for new actors to replace him.
-This movement led to debuts of actors who resembled Jayan in physical appearance (e.g. Ratheesh), those with stage names sounding similar to his (for example, his own brother who appeared as Ajayan), and those with similar mannerisms and style (e.g. Bheeman Raghu).
+This movement led to debuts of actors who resembled Jayan, those with stage names sounding similar to his (for example, his own brother who appeared as Ajayan), and those with similar mannerisms and style (e.g. Bheeman Raghu).